 The vowel sounds exercise will strengthen the muscles surrounding your mouth.
 The purpose of this exercise is to widen your mouth as wide as possible while pronouncing “O” and “E” sounds.
 Make sure that you enunciate the sounds and that your muscles are engaged.
 Try not to touch or reveal your teeth, and finish three sets of 10-15 reps.

 - Say “O” followed by “E” with your mouth wide open.

 - To fully strengthen those mouth muscles, make sure to overdo it when creating these noises and movements.

 Chinups (Chin Lifts)

 Chin lifts assist to raise the face and chin muscles.
 Because of the direction and tension, this exercise is excellent for improving jawline definition.
 This activity may now be done in two ways.
-Choose your preferred exercise and, like with the previous workouts, 10-15 repetitions of 3 sets will sufficient.
+Choose your preferred exercise and, like with the previous workouts, 10-15 repetitions of 3 sets will be sufficient.

 - Extend your lips as if you were attempting to kiss something in front of you.